 While the phrase "it is finished" is commonly associated with Jesus, it's also found in other places in the Bible.
 For example, in Colossians 2:14-15, Paul says that we have been forgiven and set free from the law through Christ.
 This means our old life of sin has ended, and a new life has begun.

-Most popular tetelestai tattoo variations and their meanings
+Best tetelestai tattoo Ideas and their meanings

 There are several ways the tetelestai tattoo can be designed, each with its own meaning.
 Here are some of the most popular variations: